major-segfault/khalilstemmler-website-2019/src/pages/about/index.md

 ### What else?

-When I'm not coding or <a href="/books">reading excellent software books</a>, I write, longboard, and jog around town 🏃‍.
+When I'm not coding or reading excellent software books (which I really must compile a list for), I write, longboard, and jog around town 🏃‍.

 <h2>Stay in touch</h2>